zacharygolba/stratosphere/README.md

 <%= render partial: 'stratosphere/attachment_field', locals: { model: @post } %>
 ```

-Thats it!
+:cloud: Thats it!
 No additional routes.
 No methods or strong parameters to add to your controllers.
 Just kick ass, highly scalable, lightning fast, AJAX file uploads!

 ### Images